PatrycjaBlaszkowska/project-WizardsTower/README.md

 #### Roboto :

-- I used Roboto as the main font.
-I decided to use Roboto as the main font, as it's one of the most popular and user-friendly fonts.
+- I used Roboto as the main font, as it's one of the most popular and user-friendly fonts.
 The Roboto font is easy to read even on the smallest devices and provides a positive user experience.

 #### Exo :